popcron/console/README.md

 - .NET Framework 4.5

 ## Unity
-To install for use in Unity, download the following files from the unity branch:
+To install for use in Unity, download everything and place it somewhere in your assets folder.
-- Plugins/Popcron.Console.dll
-- Runtime/Console.cs
-- Runtime/CommandsDefault.cs (optional)

-A Console class is provided as a small wrapper for the parser.
-Use the `~` key to open the console.

 If using 2018.3.x, you can add a new entry to the manifest.json file in your Packages folder:
 ```json